Feel Your Pain And Master Emotional Regulation

 This isn’t just about feeling better – although that’s a perk.
 It’s about becoming a more effective human being in every area of your life.
 It’s about showing up as your best self, whether you’re in the boardroom, the living room, or anywhere in between.

 Alright, let’s get practical.
-Here are some exercises you can start doing today to build your emotional regulation muscles:
+Here are some emotional regulation exercises you can start doing today to build your emotional regulation muscles:

 1. Emotion journaling: Spend 5 minutes each day writing down your emotions.
 Don’t judge them; just observe and record.